-This is the second blog post in the series about the first trembling steps towards Our Methods and in today’s blog post we will start to look into the categorisation of our set of principles in order make a better understanding of what kind of principles, that if violated, give organisational problems.
+This is the second blog post in the series about the first trembling steps towards our methods, with focus on product development, and in today’s blog post we will start to look into a categorisation of normal focus areas for our set of principles, in order make a better understanding of what kind of principles, that if violated, give organisational problems.

 Here are the principles categorised in five different categories with some comments on each category and as stated before, the understanding of the reduction and integration categories are vital: